 Mature age entry

-Please note that prior to enrolling in this major at Curtin University you will need to be successful in gaining a place as a St John Ambulance Pre-employment Student Ambulance Officer.
+Prior to enrolling in this major at Curtin University you will need to be successful in gaining a place as a St John Ambulance Pre-employment Student Ambulance Officer.

 To be successful in the St John Ambulance Recruitment process you will need to meet academic, personal and physical requirements and have at least three years' life experience after finishing school.
 More information can be found at stjohnchangelives.com.au.